 Named for Michel David-Weill, an alumnus of Sciences Po and former Chairman of the investment bank Lazard Frères and administered by the Michel David-Weill Foundation, this scholarship is awarded every year to an American student to pursue their post-graduate education at Sciences Po in Paris, France.

 The Michel David-Weill Scholarship is awarded every year to one student who exemplifies the core values embodied by Michel David-Weill: Excellence, Leadership, Multiculturalism, Tolerance and High Achievement.

 Candidates will be selected on basis of their literary and scholastic accomplishments, their capacity to analyze critically, their morals and character, instincts to lead, and their commitment to community – local or global.

 The Michel David-Weill Scholarship will carry a monetary value of $80,000 spanned over two-years of study.
 It will cover full cost of attendance at Sciences Po (including tuition and fees, housing, books, and other living/travel expenses.)

 To be considered for nomination by Stanford University, applicants must:

-There are no constraints on the field of study, although candidates wishing to pursue a Science Po Masters program related to economics are strongly encouraged to apply.
+There are no constraints on the field of study, although candidates wishing to pursue a Sciences Po Masters program related to Economics are strongly encouraged to apply.

 Candidate pursuing the Master of Public Affairs (MPA) and/or executive training courses are not eligible to apply.